Exergetic Port-Hamiltonian Systems Modeling Language: Semantics of interconnection patterns

 \end{example}

 \Cref{tab:junctions} summarizes the physical interpretation of junctions representing a number of different energy domains.

-We can now briefly reconsider the surjectivity and injectivity conditions which distinguish interconnection patterns form undirected wiring diagrams.
+We can now make sense of the surjectivity and injectivity conditions distinguishing interconnection patterns form undirected wiring diagrams.
 The surjectivity condition says that each junction must have at least one connected inner port.
-In other words, an energy domain of the composite system must belong to at least one of its subsystems.
-Of course, an energy domain that is not part of the system cannot be exposed.
+In other words, an energy domain can only belong to a composite system if it belongs to at least one subsystem.
 The injectivity condition says that each junction may have at most one connected outer port.
 In other words, an energy domain can be exposed at most once.
-Exposing an energy domain twice and identifying it again at a higher level of nesting by connecting the two respective ports would lead to ill-defined flow variables.
+Exposing an energy domain twice and identifying it again at a higher level by connecting the two respective ports would lead to undefined flow variables.